 We all know that exercise is like medicine for the body.
-There are times though when you just want to move through your workout in minimal time.
-This where a good strength and cardio circuit comes into play.
-This is why circuit training is so efficient, it combines the perfect blend of strength and cardio in minimal time.
-The end result is usually the same, a great full-body workout and a body covered in sweat!
+There are times, though, when you want to do a quick workout for a host of reasons.
+This is why strength and cardio circuit training is so beneficial.
+One reason circuit training is so popular is because it’s time efficient.
+It combines a perfect blend of strength training and cardio in minimal time.
+The end result is usually the same, a great, full-body workout in less time than a traditional workout!

-The cool thing about circuit programs are: they’re fast, fun and very effective at getting results.
-You never get bored because there are so many design options for a circuit routine.
-The featured strength & cardio circuit can now be found on the Jefit app.
+The cool thing about circuit programs are: they’re fast, fun and very effective.
+You never get bored because of the many design options for a given circuit routine.
+The need for minimal equipment also helps, especially if it’s done at home.
+Featured strength and cardio circuits can now be found on the Jefit app.

 What is Circuit Training?